jashkenas/coffeescript/TAME.md

 * The green nodes are those marked with **A** and **P**.
 ![graph](/maxtaco/coffee-script/raw/master/media/rotate5.png)

 * In Step 3, rotate all marked nodes AST nodes.
+The red dashed arrows are between parents and their new rotated children.
 ![graph](/maxtaco/coffee-script/raw/master/media/post-rotate.png)